QuinAsura/quinasura.github.io/about/index.md

 I am also one of the core members of [`Electrical Research Fraternity`](http://www.erfssn.org/our-achievements/).
 Follow the [link](http://www.erfssn.org/our-achievements/) to have a look at our achievements.

-I plan on pursuing an MS in `computer vision` with applications focused on control systems, AI, 3D-reconstruction and robotics.

 I script in nearly in all computer languages but python and c++ remains close to my heart because one has the shortest prototyping time and the other has the highest performance.

 During my free time I usually blog, read *manga* or practise [`Silambam`](https://en.wikipedia.org/wiki/Silambam).
 To know more about me have a look at my [`resume`]({{site.url}}/assets/cv.pdf) or ping me at sibi dot vasank @gmail.com.